interfect/skyfall/README.md

 * Sync is terrible but it *is* now an attempt at a sync; use the same `--out_dir` repeatedly to re-use existing data.
 * You can re-load a CAR file by passing it to the script again, without re-downloading it.
 * Use your powers for good, not evil.
 Bluesky as a community remains invite-only; things people posted there are possibly not yet intended to be widely distributed on the open Internet.
 This tool dumps whole repos because I was too lazy to write a UI, not so you can steal them and put them up for Google.
 Be respectful.
 * When trying to fetch blobs, you may see something like: `{"error":"InvalidRequest","message":"Temporarily disabled: com.atproto.sync.getBlob"}`.
-It looks like Bluesky turned off their blob-serving API shortly after I implemented it.
-Perhaps it will come back soon.
-Other AT Protocol instances work fine.
+Sometimes Bluesky turns off their blob server, but it seems to be up right now.
 * Information comes out organized by action type (so the profile, then all the skeets, then all the reskeets, etc.).
 This required implementing really annoying Merkle Search Tree reverse range queries.

 ## How does this work?